hygieia/hygieia/Setup.md

 * Mongo DB 2.6+
      * [Download & Installation instructions](https://www.mongodb.org/downloads#previous)
      * Configure Mongodb
       * Name the database as dashboarddb.
+(Note: This is the same database that the collectors write to.
+So make sure that this name matches with the database names in collector properties)
       * create a user called dashboarduser with read/write priveleges.
       * Turn Authentication on.